Child, 2 mts, killed by airbag

 17 Febbraio 2020

 Pisa, February 17 - A two-month-old child was killed by an airbag in a car crash in Pisa on Sunday afternoon, sources said Monday.
 The child was in a car seat in the front of the car, they said.
 It was hit full-on by the airbag, they said.
-The child is believed to have died of its critical injuries.
+The child died of its critical injuries in hospital on Sunda night.
+It suffered extremely serious concussion and chest injuries, sources said.
 The crash involved at least three vehicles, police said.
 The child was in the family car.
+The father was driving while the mother was in the back with another child.
+The family is Albanian but has been living in Pisa for many years.

 LE RUBRICHE